 "What exactly do you expect from me?"
-I asked narrowing my eyes at her.
+I asked.

 She hands raised in a pleading gesture.
 "I want you to open up.
 Give me something to work with.
 Talk to me."

 "I have nothing to say.
 My life is completely boring; it's void of any excitement, entertainment or any real pleasure for that matter.
-I simply exist.
-I go to school, hang out with my brothers afterward, play some video games, and do some homework...maybe read a novel and go to bed.
-That's it.
+I exist.
+I go to school, hang out with my brothers afterward, play some video games, and do some homework...maybe read a little and go to bed.
 That is my day.
-Do you want to know what I ate for breakfast or…?"
+Do you want to know what I ate for breakfast?"

-She huffed with a resigned nod.
+She huffed.
 "Have you given any consideration to playing baseball in the spring?"